 “I can’t seem to find a price on this thing.
 Do you know how much it is?”
 He held the Jack-in-the-Box out for her to see, but not far enough for her to take it from him.

 “What is it?”
 She tilted her head, but saw nothing but an old box.

 “A broken Jack-in-the-Box.”
 He turned the box enough to let her see the crank on the side.

 “You want to buy a broken toy?
 And a dirty one at that?”
 She sneered at the box in his hands, mistaking the aged leather for stains.

-“Oh a handyman,” she smiled.
-“Well I’ll tell you what, seeing as its not marked, lets say $5, It’ll go in the donation fund for the animal shelter, my favorite charity.”
+“Oh, a handyman,” she said with a smile.
+“Well, I’ll tell you what.
+Seeing as it’s not marked, let’s say $5.
+It’ll go in the donation fund for the animal shelter, my favorite charity.”

 “Sounds fair,” Deacon agreed.
 Paying for his new treasure, he hurriedly headed for his car, eager to get home and see what he could do with the toy.